pgoyal94/election_analysis/README.md

 ![image](https://user-images.githubusercontent.com/92613639/141419996-a2989f97-58e3-4fb7-b446-8451a8645631.png)

-However, if the data contained in the data file is in a different order, a user can simply adjust which column is being called in the following line of code:
+However, if the data contained in the data file is in a different order, a user can create the same result by simply adjusting which column is called in the following lines of code:

 ![image](https://user-images.githubusercontent.com/92613639/141420165-770fcd9f-1d90-43a1-bea3-07c1447d322c.png)

+If you are looking to analyze other data points from elections such as voter demographic data, you could adjust the variable names and the column which is being called for that variable, to create appropriate results as we did when analyzing the county results (we mirrored what already existed for the candidate results to create a more robust analysis).